HeavyMedl/HowToJavaScript/README.md

 Google is sweet.
 We all know this.
 Google provides their own CDN for delivering commonly used assets to web developers.
 The above quote explains what a CDN is in a nutshell.
 Typically a server that is part of a CDN is *specialized* in delivering static assets.

 Why would I want a file from somebody elses server?
 Simply put, requesting a resource from somebody else's web server means less work for your own web server.
 We're all about saving bandwidth in the web application business.
-It means less CPU usage, less third party's charge for caching, and ultimately, faster web applications.
+It means less CPU usage, less third party's charge for fetching said assets, and ultimately, faster web applications.

 Lets look at some common assets (CSS and JavaScript files) provided by Google: